Breathe Better (B2) Program Resources

 code you will need to program the sensor.)

 - Air Pollution: What's the Solution? is a project developed by

 the Center for Innovation in Engineering and Science Education (CIESE) that utilizes online, real-time data to

 guide student discovery of the science behind the causes and effects of ground level ozone in the context of an

 - The Cilia

 Game is a fun, interactive way to learn how the respiratory system defends against particle pollution (from

 the San Luis Obispo County APCD).
-Here's another version of the game
+Here's another version of

 from the University of Kentucky Cooperative Extension Service.